wronex/node-conquer/README.md

   Using the -c option any program can be executed when a file changes.
 Which can be used to watch and compile Stylus files for example.

+  A WebSocket server can be started using the -s options.
+The WebSocket server can be used to automatically reload browsers when a file changes.
+  See ./test/websocket/ for an example.

 Example:

   $ conquer server.js